Welcome to Pyslet¶

 While Pyslet is being actively developed the version on PyPi may lag a few months behind the master branch on GitHub.
 The unittests are fairly comprehensive and are automatically run against the master branch using TravisCI:

-Users of older Python builds (e.g., the current Python 2.6 installed on OS X as of August 2014) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
+Users of older Python builds (e.g., Python 2.6 installed on older OS X versions) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
 Fixing this is hard and installing from source is recommended instead if you are afflicted by this issue.

 Installing from Source¶